Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: System Model

-The direct sensing channel from BS $j$ to BS $m$ is denoted by $\mathbf{G}_{j,m}$, while the sensing channel gain including the path loss from BS $j$ to BS $m$ via the reflection of UAV $k$ is represented by $\beta^{s}_{j,m,k}$.
-Let $\xi_{j,m,k} \sim \mathcal{CN}(0, 1)$ denote the normalized radar cross section of the target through the reflection path from BS $j$ to BS $m$.
+The direct sensing channel from BS $j$ to BS $m$ is denoted by $\mathbf{G}_{j,m}$, which captures the direct BS-to-BS coupling in Phase I. Since the BS locations are fixed, $\mathbf{G}_{j,m}$ varies slowly and can be tracked by periodic calibration and pilot transmissions.
+The sensing channel gain including the path loss from BS $j$ to BS $m$ via the reflection of UAV $k$ is represented by $\beta^{s}_{j,m,k}$.
+Let $\xi_{j,m,k} \sim \mathcal{CN}(0, 1)$ denote the normalized radar cross section (RCS) of the target through the reflection path from BS $j$ to BS $m$.
 The signal received at BS $m$ in the $q$-th sub-slot of time slot $n$ and reflected by UAV $k$ is given by

 where $\bar{\phi}^{r}_{l}$ and $\bar{\theta}^{r}_{q}$ denote the azimuth and zenith from the true UAV position to the sensing receiver, while $\bar{\phi}^{t}_{l}$ and $\bar{\theta}^{t}_{q}$ denote the azimuth and zenith from the UAV to the transmitter.
 The transmit signal $\mathbf{x}_{m,q,l}[n]$ is denoted as